Whether you’re a beginner or have been at it for decades, writing well is flat hard work.

 Active: The teacher read the book to the children.

 Avoiding passive voice will set you apart from much of your competition.
-Even better, it will add clarity.
+Even better, it adds clarity.

 Have people say things, not wheeze, gasp, laugh, grunt, snort, reply, retort, exclaim, or declare them.